emilispy/freakyhub/README.md

 # 👅 Freaky Hub

-Freaky Hub is a powerful and user-friendly **Script Hub** designed to help you become the best in bgsi.
+Freaky Hub is a powerful and user-friendly **Script Hub** designed to help you become the best.

 #### Supported Games 🕹️
 - **Bubble Gum Infinity** 🫧

-With frequent updates, new features, and an active community, Freaky Hub is your go-to script for dominating these games!

 ---

 ## 🛠️ Installation